zksecurity/zkbugs/tools/circomspect/README.md

 ## Summary

 The Circomspect Analysis Report provides an evaluation of Circomspect's ability to detect vulnerabilities in various Circom circuits.
-The analysis covered 25 different vulnerabilities across multiple circuits, focusing on issues such as unconstrained assignments, missing range and bit length checks, division by zero, and logical bugs.
+The analysis covered 25 different vulnerabilities across multiple circuits, focusing on issues such as under-constrained signal, unconstrained assignments, missing range and bit length checks, unconstrained division, and logical bugs.

 ### Statistics of the Bugs:

 Total Vulnerabilities Analyzed: 25

-- Successfully detected the vulnerability: TODO
+- Successfully detected the vulnerability: 8
   - This means Circomspect found a bug, and the bug is the same as the actual bug
-- Unsupported vulnerability: TODO
+- Unsupported vulnerability: 4
   - This means the bug is not in Circomspect analysis passes, so Circomspect does not support it
 - Timeout: 0
   - This means Circomspect does not halt after running for 100 seconds, and it hits the timeout limit.
 This should never occur.
-- Incorrectly Reported as Properly Constrained: TODO
+- Incorrectly Reported as Properly Constrained: 3
   - This means Circomspect outputs "circomspect: No issues found," but the circuit contains a bug
-- Failure: TODO
+- Failure: 9
  - This means Circomspect reports some issues but not the correct ones
-- Error: TODO
+- Error: 1
  - Circomspect crashes.

-In total, Circomspect achieved TODO success rate in the current dataset.
+In total, Circomspect achieved `8 / (25 - 4) = 38.1%` success rate in the current dataset.

 ## Category 1: Successfully detected the vulnerability